ExCHP8/dart_fusion/README.md

   |                | default to `""`                         |
   | -h, --help     | Print this usage information.           |

-- **Localization**: Generate localization classes from JSON files, simplifying the process of managing translations in your Dart applications using Lecto API.
+- **Localization** <a name="dart-fusion-cli-localization"></a>: Generate localization classes from JSON files, simplifying the process of managing translations in your Dart applications using Lecto API.
   ```bash
   dart run dart_fusion localize --api-key="4Z5H0ZS-QHZM2Z8-NTYP640-38D9RFF"
   ```